CEAMTEAM/ceamteam/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 == Changelog ==

+= 1.9.0 / 30.08.2018 =
+ * Hotfix update error

+= 1.8.9 / 28.08.2018 =
+ * Fix for rounding up the percent values in editable fields
+ * Added ability to create diagrams for shortcodes of other plugins
+ * Fix creating multiple tables
+ * Changed CRUD for tables list
+ * Fix border-bottom for Fixed Columns
+ * Fixed default css text in editor
+ * Fixed crud bugs
+ * Fix editable fields after export
+ * Fix export to PDF with multiple rows in a cell
+ * Fixed tooltips displaying after search action
+ * Add custom roles for Roles Restrictions Options

 = 1.8.8 / 10.08.2018 =
  * Added the ability to create diagrams for cells with formulas and shortcodes
  * Fix for Preview Loader